Lenovo's new ThinkPads are its first with Intel's 8th-gen processors

 Lenovo is updating its ThinkPad L-series lineup with two fresh laptops that won't break the bank for business users.
 The new entrants include the traditional notebook-style L390 and the flexible Yoga L390, which (as usual) has a hinge that lets you twist the screen a full 360 degrees to use the device as a touchscreen tablet.
 Both will be the first ThinkPads to ship with the latest eighth-gen Intel Core processors, according to Lenovo.
 The duo also come with up to 32GB DDR4 RAM.

 But speed isn't the only draw here: the L390 is 18.8mm thin and weighs 3.2lbs, making it fractionally lighter than its predecessor.
 Though the Yoga is just as svelte, it weighs slightly more at 3.44lbs.
-Both pack fingerprint readers, with Lenovo encrypting data on its dTPM 2.0 chip, and13.3-inch full HD displays.
+Both pack fingerprint readers, with Lenovo encrypting data on its dTPM 2.0 chip, and 13.3-inch full HD displays.

 Starting at $889 for the base model, the bendy Yoga is pricier than its conventional sibling -- but you also get more bang for your buck.
 As you'd expect for a touchscreen hybrid, Lenovo is bundling in its Active Pen stylus for when you switch to tablet mode.
 One-upping the L390's 720p camera, the Yogo also crams in a "world-facing" (read user-facing) camera, and an infrared camera with Windows Hello compatibility for quick log-ins.